-The SOC and NOC will ensure 180 days of log retention, supporting hot and cold storage configurations using scalable HCI/Server storage systems.
+The SOC and NOC will ensure the log retention for minimum 180 days, supporting hot and cold storage configurations using scalable HCI/Server storage systems.
 Access controls, audit trails, and forensic readiness will be built-in from inception.

 Integration Strategy